The 50 Worst Pet Peeves That Grind on Relationships

 “This may seem counterintuitive, but if you feel the need to constantly tell people how happy you are and how great the other person is or how much you are in love, you may actually be in the wrong relationship,” says Lavelle.
 “More than likely, this includes oversharing to friends, social media, and wherever else you have the desire to convince others you are with the right person.”
 And if your partner doesn’t have the same tendency to make everything public, you won’t only be annoying your friends, you’ll be irritating your S.O., too.

 Everyone makes noises, but if you don’t love the way your partner sneezes, burps, or farts constantly, it can become a nuisance.
 “Maybe it seemed cute while dating, but that horn-sounding sneeze and eh-hem clear of the throat can make the blood boil five years down the line,” Concepcion says.

 Even if you don’t actually say these words, anything to this effect is sure to annoy your partner.
 “No one likes a vindictive know-it-all, and when it’s your relationship partner, it becomes a source of discord and disrespect,” Sedacca says.
 “Your partner knows when you were right, just as you do.”
 No need to rub it in.

 Sometimes, a person’s “work personality” can be off-putting.
 “Nothing is more of a turnoff than when your partner is sucking up to the boss—except when they are the boss and show arrogance or an inflated ego,” Concepcion notes.

 Taking Your Partner for Granted

 Telling your partner who they are allowed to hang out with or how to dress is a huge no-no, according to Hershenson.
-They might let is slide once or twice, but after awhile it will really start to bother them.
+They might let it slide once or twice, but after a while it will really start to bother them.

 Refusing to Talk About Issues